 Connects to Everything

 Power BI can connect to any data source, including spreadsheets, databases, cloud services, and solutions like Excel and SharePoint.
+It is important to consider how Power BI integrates with your existing tech stack to ensure seamless data flow and compatibility.

 Custom Visuals